 Mohammed V University is an international academic leader committed to the global exchange of ideas and people.
 In particular, it participates in a wide variety of bilateral and multilateral research initiatives, hosts visiting scholars from throughout the world, and works cooperatively with several international organizations, most notably the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The university is also home to a growing number of international students, most of them from African and Asian countries.

-Three days/two nights in and around Fez
+- Several days in and around Fez